mobluse/xscreensaver/README.md

 Open Bash and install packages:
 **$ sudo apt-get install xscreensaver libxpm-dev xfonts-100dpi**
-I you use WSL you might skip **xfonts-100dpi** because it doesn't help **xfontsel** since the X-server is external.
+If you use WSL you might skip **xfonts-100dpi** because it doesn't help **xfontsel** since the X-server is external.

 Clone this repository:
 **$ git clone https://github.com/mobluse/xscreensaver**

 Run in the folder whose screensavers you want to use: